 \subsection{Minimax Lower Bound}

 In Section \ref{sec:ate-upper} we showed that $d/n \rightarrow 0$ is a sufficient and necessary condition for the plug-in estimator $\hat{\psi}$ to be consistent.
-In this section, we study the existence of consistent estimators in the high-dimensional regime by considering the minimax lower bound for the mean of potential outcome $\psi_1 = \ME[Y^1]$, with the understanding that similar arguments show $\psi_0=\ME[Y^0]$ and ATE share the same minimax rate as $\psi_1$.
+In this section, we study the existence of consistent estimators in the high-dimensional regime by considering the minimax lower bound for the mean of the regression function $\psi_1 = \ME[\ME(Y\mid X, A=1)]$, with the understanding that similar arguments show $\psi_0=\ME[\ME(Y\mid X, A=0)]$ and ATE share the same minimax rate as $\psi_1$.
 Recall the model we consider is:

 which corresponds to the setting where statisticians have knowledge on a set of possible values of $X$ but some categories may have zero proportion.
 By Theorem \ref{thm:ate-var}, the MSE of plug-in-style estimator satisfies